medvedevgroup/varmatch/README.md

 - `-f` fast mode*, equivalent to use parameters `-u 0 -m 0 -s 0 -C`

 >*fast mode is suggested for ordinary analysis

->VarMatch can process VCF text file, it does not accept vcf.gz file in current version.
+>VarMatch can process VCF text file, it does not accept vcf.gz file in current version

+>see [Result of VarMatch](#results_of_varmatch) section for intepretation of results in output directory

 ### Detail Usage